Frequently Asked Questions

 Can I smoke or vape during my visit?

 No. Ferne is a smoke and vape free site.
-For the safety and wellbeing of our animals, visitors and staff we respectfully ask that you to refrain from smoking or vaping whilst onsite.
+For the safety and wellbeing of our animals, visitors and staff we respectfully ask that you to refrain from smoking or vaping whilst on-site including the car park area.

 If you have a specific query about visiting the sanctuary please email visitor@ferneanimalsanctuary.org or ring us on 01460 65214.